TMJ Treatment Bridgeton, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Bridgeton.

 TMJ Treatment in Bridgeton, MO.
 TMD, also referred to as TMJ disorder or simply jaw pain, is a condition impacting the jaw joint and nearby muscles, which can result in significant discomfort and limit daily functions.
-The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
-Strain or dysfunction in this joint and the surrounding muscles can make routine activities painful and challenging.
+Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
+If the TMJ or its supporting muscles are strained or damaged, regular actions like speaking and eating may become difficult or painful.

 For residents in Bridgeton, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
-At Axes Physical Therapy, our Bridgeton, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
-Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
+At Axes Physical Therapy, our Bridgeton, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
 To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.

 What Is Temporomandibular Joint Dysfunction (TMD)?